gogins/csound-extended/nudruz/README.md

 usable with different implementations of Common Lisp, and with the current version of Csound.
-In particular, there is now a `nudruz.asd` system definition that will load all dependencies of `nudruz`, including Common Music verison 2 and others.
+In particular, there is now a `nudruz.asd` system definition that will load all dependencies of `nudruz`, including Common Music verison 2, Fomus, and others.
 This has been tested with Steel Bank Common Lisp and with Embeddable Common Lisp.

 It is a goal of this project for this code to run in OpenMusic, but at this time, the free version of OpenMusic uses a release of LispWorks that does not